oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

 1. Set your environment variables
 2. Open the configuration.tf file and substitute the values in each of the sections appropriate to your environment
+	NOTE: The AD is specified as either 'AD-x' or 'ad-x' where x is the AD number you wish to use for the process.
 3. Execute 'terraform plan; terraform apply'
 4. Get coffee or favorite beverage...
 5. After your image is created, execute 'terraform destroy -force' (there will not be a resource to actually kill,